sufidoobee/sufidoobee.github.io/README.md

 ### Step 1: Install Python

 Python is the programming language we will use.
-You can download and install Python from the official Python website.
+You can download and install Python from the official Python website 🔗 python.org/downloads/ .
+Tick all the boxes while installing the python.
 After installation, you can check if Python is installed correctly by running a simple version check command in the terminal or command prompt.

 ---

 ### Step 2: Install Pygame

 Pygame is a game development library that helps create graphics and handle game logic.
 Installing Pygame allows you to build interactive applications and games.
+Installe it using command prompt by typing - **pip install pygame**.
 Once installed, you can verify its setup by running a test program that comes with the library.

 ---

 ### Step 3: Install Pygame Zero

 Pygame Zero is a simplified game development framework built on top of Pygame, making it easier for beginners to create games quickly.
-After installing Pygame Zero, you are ready to start coding your own games.
+Installe it using command prompt by typing - **pip install pgzero** After installing Pygame Zero, you are ready to start coding your own games.

 ---

+## How to Open the Code Editor from the Shell

+To write and edit your game code, you need a text editor.
+Open **Python IDLE shell**.
+Then click on **File**.
+Then choose **New File**.
+This should open the python editor

+---

 ## How to Run Code Using Pygame Zero

 Once you have set up Python, Pygame, and Pygame Zero, you can begin running your game files.
-Open the terminal or command prompt, navigate to the folder where your game file is saved, and run the appropriate command to execute your game.
-If everything is set up correctly, your game should launch in a new window.
+On the first line type **import pgzero**.
+On the last line type **pgzero.go()**.
+Remember to save your file and thne run it using **F5 Key**.

 ---

-## How to Open the Code Editor from the Shell

-To write and edit your game code, you need a text editor.
-Different editors can be opened directly from the terminal or command prompt by using specific commands.
-Popular editors such as Visual Studio Code, Sublime Text, and Atom allow you to easily modify and manage your game files.
+## Game code examples

+You can take a testing game coe from here - https://bit.ly/4hhx02e .

 ---

 ## Understanding Pygame Zero

 Pygame Zero simplifies game development by handling many complex tasks automatically.
 With just a few lines of code, you can create visual elements, animations, and interactive features.
 It is an excellent tool for beginners who want to start coding games without worrying about complex configurations.
-You can understand it breifly by checking my video -
+You can understand it breifly by checking my video - https://bit.ly/4hhx02e .

 ---